mdeguzis/SteamOS-Tools/utilities/steam-sync-screenshots/README.md

 ## TODO

-* Add remote la for gphoto target before sync to check if a user Deleted a screenshot in Google Photos.
+* Add remote ls for gphoto target before sync to check if a user Deleted a screenshot in Google Photos.
 If they did, delete it from our local store.